-- Dampen the lights in your home a few hours before bedtime.
+- Dim the lights in your home a few hours before bedtime.

-Bottom Line: Getting quality sleep can improve your health in more ways than you can imagine.
-You’ll feel better both physically and mentally and lower your risk of all sorts of health problems down the line.
+Getting quality sleep can improve your health in more ways than you can imagine.
+You’ll feel better both physically and mentally and lower your risk of various health problems down the line.

-In order to reduce stress, try to simplify your life.
-Do some exercise, practice deep breathing techniques and maybe even meditation.
+To reduce stress, try to simplify your life — exercise, take nature walks, practice deep-breathing techniques and maybe even meditation.

-If you simply can not handle the burdens of daily life without becoming overly stressed, consider seeing a psychologist.
-There are many ways to learn how to deal with stress.
+If you absolutely cannot handle the burdens of your daily life without becoming overly stressed, consider seeing a psychologist.

 Not only will overcoming your stress make you healthier, it will also improve your life in other ways.
 Going through life worried, anxious and never being able to relax and enjoy yourself is a big waste.

-Bottom Line: Stress can wreak havoc on your health, leading to weight gain and all sorts of diseases.
-There are many ways to learn how to deal with stress.
+Stress can wreak havoc on your health, leading to weight gain and various diseases.
+There are many ways you can reduce your stress.

 Choose unprocessed, whole foods that resemble what they looked like in nature.

-It is best to eat a combination of animals and plants...
-Meat, fish, eggs, vegetables, fruits, nuts, seeds, as well as healthy fats, oils and high-fat dairy products.
+It’s best to eat a combination of animals and plants — meat, fish, eggs, vegetables, fruits, nuts, seeds, as well as healthy fats, oils and high-fat dairy products.

-If you’re healthy, lean and active, then eating whole, unrefined carbs is absolutely fine.
-This includes potatoes, sweet potatoes, legumes and non-gluten grains like oats and rice.
+If you’re healthy, lean and active, eating whole, unrefined carbs is absolutely fine.
+These include potatoes, sweet potatoes, legumes and whole grains such as oats.

-However... if you’re overweight/obese or have started to suffer from metabolic issues like diabetes or metabolic syndrome, then cutting back on major carbohydrate sources can lead to dramatic improvements (20, 21, 22).
+However, if you’re overweight, obese or have shown signs of metabolic issues such as diabetes or metabolic syndrome, then cutting back on major carbohydrate sources can lead to dramatic improvements (

 Whatever you do, make an effort to choose whole, unprocessed foods instead of foods that look like they were made in a factory.

-It’s important to keep in mind that the "dieting" mindset is a bad idea, because it almost never works in the long term.
+It’s important to keep in mind that a dieting mindset is a bad idea because it almost never works in the long term.

-For this reason, it is critical to aim for a lifestyle change.
+For this reason, it’s critical to aim for a lifestyle change.